Go to heroku.com

 Do the same again for database.
 Create a Variable called

-DATABASE and copy the value from the end of the database to set as the value/
+DATABASE and copy the value from the end of the DATABASE URL.
+Here is an example -

 Your config should look something like this

-You should have teh following variables now defined
+You should have the following variables now defined

 Then Open up your